sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-PNG-Bare-Neuclei/README.md

 In this experiment, we employed the following strategy:
 <b>
 <br>
-1. We trained and validated a TensorFlow UNet model using the Tiled-Cell-ImageMask-Dataset for Bare-Neuclei, which was tiledly-splitted to 512x512 and reduced to 512x512 image and mask dataset.<br>
+1. We trained and validated a TensorFlow UNet model using the Tiled-Cell-ImageMask-Dataset for Bare-Nuclei, which was tiledly-splitted to 512x512 and reduced to 512x512 image and mask dataset.<br>
 2. We applied the Tiled-Image Segmentation inference method to predict the neuclei regions for the mini_test images